KarimK-x/ML-Environment-Setup/README.md

 2. Install Miniconda:
    - Visit [https://www.anaconda.com/download/success](https://www.anaconda.com/download/success).
-   - Scroll down to the **Miniconda Installer** section and download the appropriate version for your operating system.
+   - Scroll down to the **Miniconda Installer** section and download the appropriate version for your operating system(Windows,Mac or Linux).
    - Install Miniconda by following the on-screen instructions.

 3. Verify Miniconda Installation:
-   - Open Miniconda (or any terminal with Miniconda added to the PATH).
+   - Open Miniconda ~(or any terminal with Miniconda added to the PATH)~.
    - Type the following command to verify the installation:
      ```bash
      conda --version